davidmalcolm/gcc-python-plugin/docs/passes.rst

    .. note::

       The other pass must be of the same kind as this pass.
-For example, if it is a subclass of gcc.GimplePass, then this pass must also be a subclass of gcc.GimplePass.
+For example, if it is a subclass of :py:class:`gcc.GimplePass`, then this pass must also be a subclass of :py:class:`gcc.GimplePass`.

       If they don't match, GCC won't be able to find the other pass, giving an error like this::

          cc1: fatal error: pass 'ssa' not found but is referenced by new pass 'my-ipa-pass'

-      where we attempted to register a gcc.IpaPass subclass relative to 'ssa', which is a gcc.GimplePass
+      where we attempted to register a :py:class:`gcc.IpaPass` subclass relative to 'ssa', which is a :py:class:`gcc.GimplePass`

 .. method:: gcc.Pass.register_before(name [, instance_number=0 ])